ingshtrom/mystic-noggin/README.md

 Website for http://www.mysticgear.com

 ## TODO
-- write validation scripts for each mongoose schema
+[x]   write validation scripts for each mongoose schema []    write CRUD APIs for each schema type
-- write CRUD APIs for each schema type
+[]    figure out where logs.NaN is coming from (I think from the "good" module)